Karviná: Administrative division

+Etymology

+According to the most proable theory, the name is derived from the Old Slavic words karw ('bull') and karwa ('cow').
+The suffix -ina indicates that it was a place for grazing cows.

 Geography

 Karviná is located about 17 km east of Ostrava on the border with Poland, in the historical region of Cieszyn Silesia.
 It lies in the Ostrava Basin.
-The town is situated on the right bank of the Olza River.
-The territory is rich in ponds.
+The highest point is the hill Rájský kopec at 306 m above sea level.
+The city is situated on the right bank of the Olza River.
+The Stonávka River joins the Olza in the territory of Karviná.
+The municipal territory is rich in fishponds.

 History

 The first written mention of Karviná is from 1268.
 It was located on a trade route, which helped its development.
 It gained various privileges, but the prosperity ended with the Thirty Years' War.

 The discovery of hard coal deposits in Karviná in the second half of the 18th century brought a major turnaround in the economic development of Karviná and the entire region.
-The less significant village of Karviná near the important town of Fryštát gained importance for the whole Austria-Hungary.
+The less significant village of Karviná near the important town of Fryštát gained importance for the whole of Austria-Hungary.

-Following World War I, it was contested by Poland and Czechoslovakia, and after the split of Cieszyn Silesia in 1920 it became a part of Czechoslovakia as the main mining centre in the country.
+Following World War I, the area was contested by Poland and Czechoslovakia, and after the split of Cieszyn Silesia in 1920 it became a part of Czechoslovakia as the main mining centre in the country.
 In 1923, it gained city rights.

-In October 1938 was annexed by Poland, together with the entire region known as Zaolzie, and during World War II it was occupied by Nazi Germany.
-The Germans operated a Gestapo prison in the city, and several forced labour camps, including a Polenlager solely for Poles, a camp solely for Jews, and a subcamp of the Nazi prison in Cieszyn.
-After the war it again became a part of Czechoslovakia.
+In October 1938, the area was annexed by Poland as part of the region known as Trans-Olza, and during World War II it was occupied by Nazi Germany.
+The German occupying administration operated a Gestapo prison in the city, and several forced labour camps, including a Polenlager solely for Poles, a camp solely for Jews, and a subcamp of the Nazi prison in Cieszyn.
+After the war, the area again became a part of Czechoslovakia.

-In 1948 Karviná, Fryštát, and the surrounding villages of Darkov, Ráj, and Staré Město were merged into one city named Karviná.
-The coat of arms of Fryštát was chosen as the coat of arms of Karviná and Fryštát became the historical centre of this industrial city.
+In 1948, Karviná, Fryštát, and the surrounding villages of Darkov, Ráj and Staré Město were merged into one city named Karviná.
+The coat of arms of Fryštát was chosen as the coat of arms of Karviná.
+Fryštát became the historical centre of this industrial city.
 The period after World War II is characterised by the economic orientation on heavy industry.
 In 2003, Karviná became a statutory city.

 Demographics

-According to the 1980 census, at its peak, Karviná had 78,546 inhabitants, but the population dropped under 51,000.
-According to the 2011 census, 5.7% of the population are Poles and 5.4% of the population are Slovaks.
+According to the 1980 census, at its peak, Karviná had 78,546 inhabitants.
+In the 21st century, the population dropped under 50,000.
+According to the 2021 census, 5.1% of the population are Poles and 4.4% of the population are Slovaks (including people with two ethnicities).
 The Polish population has been historically declining.
 In the past the town had a significant German community.
-There is also a growing Romani community.